apigee/apigeetool-node/README.md

 Multiple file names may be comma-separated.
 Use this to communicate with an installation of Apigee Edge that uses a custom certificate for API calls.

+`--keyfile -K`
+(optional) The name of the PEM file that represents the private key in a mutual auth connection.

+`--certfile -C`
+(optional) The name of the PEM file that represents the certificate in a mutual auth connection.

 `--debug -D`
 (optional) Prints additional information about the deployment, including router and message processor IDs.